Sanyu24/ECSE-Activity-19/docs/info.md

 ## How it works

-2 - input AND gate with LED on the output
+2 - input AND gate with an LED on the output

 ## How to test